LukasMansour/patch-maven-plugin/.github/README.md

 In the plugin you can configure a ```targetDirectory``` and a ```patchDirectory```. the ```targetDirectory``` is the root in which patches will be applied.
 The ```patchDirectory``` is the location of the patches.

+Furthermore you can set the ```failOnFailedPatch``` setting, which will fail the build if a patch is not applied successfully.
+Here it may be necessary to add an instance of the ```maven-clean-plugin``` to your execution lifestyle.
+This is because usually an already patched file cannot be successfully patched (by the same patch) again.

 There is also an example in the repository [here](../test-project).